Turghuns/Metrics/README.md

 # Machine Translation Metrics
-## This is a machine translation evaluation metric, which includes Bleu, Meteor, and Ter.
+## This is a machine translation evaluation metrics, which includes Bleu, Meteor, and Ter.